-That all being said, this, I thought was a moment for veering from a regular review and to speak with both lead actor Brendan Hunt and Director Jeremy Aldridge, for a more personal take on this outlandish and poignant production, which is also Ovation Award Recommended.
-They were nice enough to get on the telephone — Jeremy from his car on his way out of the theatre from rehearsal.
+That all being said, this, I thought was a moment for veering from a regular review and to speak with both lead actor Brendan Hunt and director Jeremy Aldridge, for a more personal take on this outlandish and poignant production, which is also Ovation Award Recommended.
+They were nice enough to get on the telephone — Jeremy from his car on his way out of the theater from rehearsal.
 That’s dedication! lol

-Gia: And the idea just started developing?
+And the idea just started developing?

 Brendan: Two Burns later at Burn of 2011 – one day my friends were all out dancing and we were way out in the desert with tons of room.
 There was a woman there I had a fling with the year before which didn’t pan out.
 So I was keeping my distance.
 I had space.
 But I was isolating from the group.
 Dust was kicking up everywhere – suddenly Pig Pen as a Burner clicked and the structure of the show came together.

-Gia: [giggle] How did you learn how to hula hoop like that?
+[giggle] How did you learn how to hula hoop like that?

 Brendan: It was what could I do to be theatrical, present and kinetic.
 The trick of it is to not making a big deal of it.

-Gia: This seemed so much deeper than just a Peanuts reunion.
+This seemed so much deeper than just a Peanuts reunion.
 Yes?

 Brendan: There’s an Elvis Costello quote, “Read this quiet.”
 It’s not so much about describing a feeling but taking that and transforming it into a piece of work.
-In “Alison” he’s moved on from her but he’s still churning out songs.
+In Alison he’s moved on from her but he’s still churning out songs.
 I don’t’ really feel abandoned and left behind but I can, [well] you can feel kind of isolated and on your own, although I don’t necessarily feel that way.

-Gia: Explain the internal rages that The Mess takes when he goes inside of himself.
+Explain the internal rages that The Mess takes when he goes inside of himself.

 Brendan: It’s about finding the truth, trying to connect to stuff; and things like Burning Man and Goth.
 Be less bummed out.

-Gia: What do you really love about doing this piece?
+What do you really love about doing this piece?